za3k/short-programs/README.md

 Usage: `fragile-treediff FOLDER1 FOLDER2`
 Returns a success or failure error code, depending on whether two folders are exactly identical.

+gcode-bounds
+---
+Usage: `gcode-bounds FILE.gcode`
+Returns the dimensions (in mm) of a 3d-printable gcode file.

 grep-percent
 ---
 Usage: `grep-percent TERM FILE`